Ivanjn/mikrotik_configurator/README.md

 This Python script helps with the configuration of Mikrotik routers, specifically designed for managing backups, user accounts, and firewall NAT rules.

+	** I would say that this script is in the early beta stage, so please be careful. **

 ## Features

 1. **Connect to the Router**: Verifies connection to the router via SSH.